-Script Command: FILE
+Script Cmd: FILE

-This command is
+command is

 useful for interfacing to a file.
 It supports a variety of different